 “Gather up thy wares”: I.e. everything thou hast any advantage by, not only your domestic concerns, but all your traffic and merchandise.
 Wherever thou hast any concerns in the land, as men used to do in case of invasion by an enemy, to secure them.
 It seems to be a sarcasm, or kind of military derision.

 “O inhabitant of the fortress”: This is understood by some as spoken to the Babylonians, that they should make provision for their escape, their idols being not able to save them.
 But this seems to be remote from the prophet’s meaning.
 It is rather therefore directed to the inhabitants of Jerusalem, that being the chief place of security in Judea, and by a synecdoche (a figure of speech in which a part is made to represent the whole or vice versa), to all other places that they promised themselves security in.
 The approaching destruction being to pass through the whole country.

-The “wares” here, are speaking of their belongings that they can carry.
-“Inhabitant of the fortress” is speaking of them being overrun.
+The “wares” here, is speaking of their belongings that they can carry.
+“Inhabitant of the fortress” is speaking of their being overrun.

 Jeremiah 10:18 “For thus saith the LORD, Behold, I will sling out the inhabitants of the land at this once, and will distress them, that they may find [it so].”

 This is a reason enforcing the exhortation in the preceding verse, and shows that the same people spoken of here are addressed there.